JarrodKane/end-of-the-reel/README.md

 Eventually I would like to allow people to use this as a template for them to take and put in their own podcast from pinecast.
 I'll need to build a basic backend for them to sign into and do that work, that's a bit later down the track

+### Cool Tech used

+- Netlify hosting
+- Next.js
+- react
+- TypeScript
+- Tailwindscss
+- UUID
+- simple-iocns
+- html-react-parser

 ## Stuff it has!

-- Next.js
+- Static site generation
-- tailwindscss
+- Responsive design
-- podcast feed
+- Persistent podcast player
 - Polls

 # Todo